eugenielm/Inflaskart/README.md

 Inflaskart
 ==========

-'Inflaskart' is a work-in-progress clone of Instacart.
-It is an online grocery shopping application implemented using Django web framework.
+'Inflaskart' is a work-in-progress clone of Instacart implemented using Django, ie. it is an online grocery shopping application.

-It needs 2 servers and 2 databases to work properly:
-- a Django-implemented server (that runs locally) associated with a relational database (by default: SQLite) for products/stores and user information;
-- another server associated with a non relational database (here: levelDB) for cart persistence.
+An SQLite database (sqlite3) is used to store the model instances.

+The display is implemented using Bootstrap, plus an external style sheet.

-To configure another Django database, please read the following documentation: https://docs.djangoproject.com/en/1.10/intro/tutorial02/ https://docs.djangoproject.com/en/1.10/topics/install/#database-installation
+To configure another database, please read the following documentation: https://docs.djangoproject.com/en/1.10/intro/tutorial02/ https://docs.djangoproject.com/en/1.10/topics/install/#database-installation